Andros-Spica/PondTrade/README.md

 # PondTrade
 Didactic progressive development of an Agent-based model in NetLogo

 This is an Agent-based model (ABM) created explicitly for exemplifying several aspects of the development of ABM models.
 The target public is students and researchers of Archaeology and History.
-The development process is broken down into several steps that are progressively complex.
-Each version introduces a new concept and some NetLogo functionalities.
+The development process is broken down into several steps that are progressively complex, each introducing a new concepts and NetLogo functionalities.
+Each step corresponds to a "`.nlogo`" file included in this repository.
+Although "`.nlogo`" files should be opened in NetLogo in order to run our code, it can also be opened and edited in any text editor.

 >NOTE: In the explanation below I'm using `<UPPERCASE_TEXT>` to express the positions in the code to be filled by the name of entities, variables, and other elements, depending on the context.
 For instance, `<COLOR> <FRUIT>` would represent many possible phrases, such as "red apple", "brown kiwi", etc.